wulffern/aic2026/lectures/l00_refresher.md

 # Capacitors

-A capacitor resists a change in voltage.
+A capacitor resists a change in voltage

 $$ I = C \frac{dV}{dt}$$